 The NCBAA believes in the development of full human potential, encourages lifelong learning for all people and acknowledges the worth of the individual.
 Therefore, NCBAA affirms its belief in the following shared values:

-Fostering teaching excellence through intellectual, social, cultural, and technological enrichment
+- Fostering teaching excellence through intellectual, social, cultural, and technological

 Forming partnerships with federal, state, and local organizations that share a similar mission, goal, or educational objective

 - Volunteering for causes, objectives, or purposes that support the Council's expressed aims